LemLib/LemLib/docs/tutorials/PID_tuning.md

 If you are not familiar with PID, check out the [BLRS Wiki](https://wiki.purduesigbots.com/software/control-algorithms/pid-controller)
 ```

 A PID is a controller.
 It controls a mechanism.
 It takes a numerical input, and returns a numerical output.
 The numerical input is a measurement from a sensor, and the numerical output is the power for an actuator (e.g a motor).

+## Tuning a PID

 ## Angular PID